malina314/BestGameJamTeam/Assets/3rd Party/README.txt

+Used assets:
+NavMeshPlus
-Everything here should be deleted before submitting unless we will use assets after all
+Rest should be deleted before submitting